akeneo/pim-docs/troubleshooting/bug_qualification/index.rst

 Performances issues
 -------------------

-When the PIM is sloooowwwww, it's probably a performance issue.
+If you notice slowdowns: if it takes time to display pages, if imports or exports are running for ever, you are probably experimenting a performance issue.

 **What to do?**